wintercooled/NodeMonitor-Python-Django/README.md

 ```
 views.py contains the code that connects to the nodes.

-index.html then displays the data returned.
+index.html displays the data returned from views.py.
-index.html conta